- 1800-123-5555

 How to Reach Kerala from Major Indian Cities

-Kerala is very well connected to all major Indian cities, and travellers can reach the state by flight, train, or road depending on their preference and budget.
+Kerala is well connected to major Indian cities, and travellers can reach the state by flight, train, or road, depending on their preferences and budget.
 Each option has its own travel time, comfort level, and experience.

 From Delhi

 The fastest way to travel from Delhi to Kerala is by flight, which takes about three to four hours.
+This is the most convenient option if you are searching for how to reach Kerala from Delhi.
 If you choose to travel by train, the journey will take more than forty hours and is suitable only for people who enjoy very long rides.
-Travelling by road is not practical in this case because of the long distance.
-This explains clearly how to reach Kerala from Delhi.
+This clearly explains how to reach Kerala from Delhi by train for travellers who prefer budget-friendly and scenic journeys.

 From Mumbai

-Travelling from Mumbai to Kerala by flight takes only two hours, which makes it the easiest choice for most travellers.
+Travelling from Mumbai to Kerala by flight takes only 2 hours, making it the easiest option for most travellers.
 The train journey via the scenic Konkan Railway takes about sixteen to twenty hours and offers beautiful coastal views.
 If you plan to drive, the distance is almost 1,300 kilometres, so the answer to Kerala how many kilometres from Mumbai is 1,300 kilometres by road.

 From Bangalore

 If you are starting from Bangalore, the quickest option is a one-hour flight to Kerala.
-Train journeys usually take around eight to ten hours and are comfortable as well as affordable.
+Train journeys usually take around eight to ten hours and are comfortable and affordable.
 Travelling by road takes seven to eight hours, and many people prefer this route for weekend road trips because it is smooth and enjoyable.

 From Chennai

 Reaching Kerala from Chennai is also simple.
-A flight takes only one and a half hours and is the most convenient way.
+A flight takes only 1.5 hours and is the most convenient option.
 The train journey takes about twelve hours and is popular among budget travellers.
-If you travel by road, it usually takes between ten to twelve hours, and the drive passes through scenic routes with hills and forests.
+If you travel by road, it usually takes between 10 and 12 hours, and the drive passes through scenic hills and forests.

 From Hyderabad

-From Hyderabad, the flight duration to Kerala is about one and a half hours, which is fast and comfortable.
+From Hyderabad, the flight to Kerala takes about 1.5 hours, which is fast and comfortable.
 If you choose to travel by train, it takes about sixteen to twenty hours, making it a longer but cheaper option.
 Road travel takes about fourteen to sixteen hours and is best for those who enjoy long drives and group trips.

 How International Travellers Can Reach Kerala